 The Exchange notes that this proposal is based upon the FINRA filing to amend FINRA Rule 9217 in order to add FINRA's corresponding CAT Compliance Rules to FINRA's list of rules that are eligible for minor rule violation plan treatment.7 The Exchange also notes that the New York Stock Exchange LLC ("NYSE") submitted a filing to amend its Minor Rule Violation Plan ("MRVP") to add its CAT Compliance Rules in a manner consistent with FINRA's proposal,8 and other Plan Participants intend to submit the same.
-Thus, in order to achieve consistency with FINRA and the other Plan Participants, the Exchange proposes to adopt fines up to \$2,500 in connection with minor rule fines for violations of the CAT Compliance Rules (Rules 4.5 through 4.16) in proposed Rule 8.15.01(h) under the Exchange's MRVP.
+Thus, in order to achieve consistency with FINRA and the other Plan Participants, the Exchange proposes to adopt fines up to \$2,500 in connection with minor rule fines for violations of the CAT Compliance Rules in Rules 7.20 through 7.31 in proposed Rule 13.15(g)(20) under the Exchange's MRVP.

 In connection with FINRA's proposed amendment to FINRA Rule 9217 to make FINRA's CAT Compliance Rules MRVP eligible, FINRA has stated that it will apply the minor fines for CAT Compliance Rules in the same manner that FINRA has for its similar existing audit trail-related rules.9 Accordingly, in order to promote regulatory consistency, the Exchange plans to do the same.
 Specifically, application of a minor fine with respect to CAT Compliance Rule violations will be guided by the same factors that FINRA references in its filing.
 However, more formal disciplinary proceedings may be warranted instead of minor rule dispositions in certain circumstances such as where violations prevent regulatory users of the CAT from performing their regulatory functions.
 Where minor rule dispositions are appropriate, the following factors help guide the determination of fine amounts:

-- Total number of reports that are not submitted or submitted late; - The timeframe over which the violations occur; - Whether violations are batched; - Whether the violations are the result of the actions of one individual or
+- Total number of reports that are not submitted or submitted late; - The timeframe over which the violations occur; - Whether violations are batched; - Whether the violations are the result of the actions of one individual or the result of faulty systems or procedures; - · Whether the firm has taken remedial measures to correct the violations: - · Prior minor rule violations within the past 24 months; - Collateral effects that the failure has on customers; and - Collateral effects that the failure has on the Exchange's ability to perform its regulatory function.10